 Are there reasons a chair might not be accepted for the exhibit?

-The curators of Chairful Where You Sit reserve the right to turn down a submission if it appears to be unsafe or unable to survive the elements.
+The curators of Chairful Where You Sit reserve the right to turn down a submission if it is inappropriate for family viewing, if it appears to be unsafe or may be unable to survive the elements.